Saujanya-rajvanshi/THEORY/README.md

 ---

 ## Transaction
-* 🎍 Transaction
+#### 🎍 Transaction
     * A unit of work done against the DB in a logical sequence.
     * Sequence is very important in transaction.
     * It is a logical unit of work that contains one or more SQL statements.
 The result of all these statements in a transaction either gets completed successfully (all the changes made to the database are permanent) or if at any point any failure happens it gets rollbacked (all the changes being done are undone.)

-* 🎍 ACID Properties
+#### 🎍 ACID Properties
-    * To ensure integrity of the data, we require that the DB system maintain the following properties of the transaction.
+    * To ensure integrity of the data.
-    * Atomicity : Either all operations of transaction are reflected properly in the DB, or none are.
+    * **Atomicity** : Either all operations of transaction are reflected properly in the DB, or none are.
-    * Consistency : Integrity constraints must be maintained before and after transaction.
+    * **Consistency** : Integrity constraints must be maintained before and after transaction.
-                    DB must be consistent after transaction happens.
-    * Isolation : Even though multiple transactions may execute concurrently, the system guarantees that, for every pair of transactions Ti and Tj, it appears to Ti that either Tj finished execution before Ti started, or Tj started execution after Ti finished.
-Thus, each transaction is unaware of other transactions executing concurrently in the system.
+    * **Isolation** : multiple transactions may execute concurrently, unaware of other transactions executinh, without interfering each other.
-2. Multiple transactions can happen in the system in isolation, without interfering each other.
-    * Durability : After transaction completes successfully, the changes it has made to the database persist, even if there are system failures.
+    * **Durability** : After transaction completes successfully, the changes it has made to the database persist, even if there are system failures.

-* 🎍 Transaction states
+#### 🎍 Transaction states

 <img width="795" height="438" alt="image" src="https://github.com/user-attachments/assets/2fc4883f-938c-4b9a-9579-ccbfa9cfcb45" />

-1. Active state : The very first state of the life cycle of the transaction, all the read and write operations are being performed.
-If they execute without any error the T comes to Partially committed state.
-Although if any error occurs then it leads to a Failed state.
+1. **Active state :** read and write operation -> partial commit state -> error - failed state

-2. Partially committed state
+3. **Partially committed state
 1. After transaction is executed the changes are saved in the buffer in the main memory.
 If the changes made are permanent on the DB then the state will transfer to the committed state and if there is any failure, the T will go to Failed state.